ropensci/gendercoder/README.md

 #> 7      enby  83
 ```

-Running the `genderRecode()` function will take the inputed dataset,
-match freetext gender responses to the dictionary, create a new column
-in the dataframe with the recoded gender response.
-For freetext gender
-responses that are not in the dictionary the original freetext will be
-copied to the recoded gender column.
+Running the `genderRecode()` function will take the inputted dataset, match freetext gender responses to the dictionary, create a new column in the dataframe with the recoded gender response.
+For freetext gender responses that are not in the dictionary the original freetext will be copied to the recoded gender column.

 ``` r
 genderRecoded <- genderRecode(input=df,